eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 ## Vale {#vale}

 [Vale][vale] is a new programming language for safe systems programming.
 It uses a combination of compile-time and run-time checks to provide safety.

+Specifically, Vale provides linear types and move semantics as the foundation.
+Borrowing works using [generational references][genref], a run-time technique similar to reference counting but with less time and space overhead.
+This lets you have borrowing without lifetime annotations by shifting the burden to the runtime.
+[Region borrowing][regborrow] is gradually being implemented to elide the runtime checks associated with generational references.

-Specifically, it provides [generational references][genref] and the language semantics allow the compiler to elide many of the runtime checks through [region borrowing][regborrow].
-I don't have a clear mental model of how it works.
+I don't have a clear mental model of how it works, but I think that's the general outline.
 But one interesting feature is [Fearless FFI][fearlessffi], which uses a separate stack to isolate FFI calls and create a language that doesn't need unsafe escape hatches to interact with external code.

 [vale]: https://vale.dev/
 [genref]: https://verdagon.dev/blog/generational-references